tc39/proposal-async-context/README.md

 ## **Case 3**: Leaking tasks

 Although promises and `async`/`await` are not very new to us, and we have many experience of how to use these features correctly.
-It can be still goes unnoticed if `await` or `return` is not correctly annotated or exceptions are thrown in a separate execution context.
+It can be still going unnoticed if `await` or `return` is not correctly annotated or exceptions are thrown in a separate execution context.

 ```js